Notre Dame mandates COVID testing after football celebration

-INDIANAPOLIS (AP) — The University of Notre Dame has implemented mandatory coronavirus testing for students and strict penalties for those who don’t comply after students rushed the school's football field to celebrate a double-overtime upset over Clemson and held numerous weekend parties.
+INDIANAPOLIS — The University of Notre Dame has implemented mandatory coronavirus testing for students and strict penalties for those who don’t comply after students rushed the school’s football field to celebrate a double-overtime upset against Clemson and held numerous weekend parties.

 The mass of students, players and coaches crammed close together on the field in the minutes following the Fighting Irish’s 47-40 win Saturday night in South Bend over then-No. 1 Clemson.
 Many of the thousands who stormed the field were not wearing masks or had their masks pulled down.